Barbatula barbatula (cave form)

 [Behrmann-Godel, Nolte, Kreiselmaier, Berka and Freyhof 2017]

 Most subterranean fishes are tropical and subtropical and in the northern hemisphere the great majority are concentrated between 16oN and 25oN with only a handful north of this (Proudlove 2006 Table 3, Figure 1).
-Among the northerly outliers are populations of Amblyopsis spelaea, Troglichthys rosae and Typhlichthys lineages (Amblyopsidae) in North America, Cottus specus and an undescribed species in the Cottus bairdi-cognatus complex (Cottidae), also in North America, Troglocobitis starostini (Nemacheilidae) in Turkmenistan and Cobitis damlae (Cobitidae) in Turkey.
+Among the northerly outliers are populations of Amblyopsis spelaea, Troglichthys rosae and Typhlichthys lineages (Amblyopsidae) in North America, Cottus specus and an undescribed species in the Cottus bairdi-cognatus complex (Cottidae), also in North America and Troglocobitis starostini (Nemacheilidae) in Turkmenistan.
 At 47oN the German Barbatula is fully 6o further north than a population of Cottus bairdi-congatus complex in xxx.
 This great stride north, and into significantly glaciated terrain, opens the door to a host of temperate subterranean species so far undiscovered.
 For this reason alone this is probably the most significant discovery since Amblyopsis spelaea in 1840.
+[Note that Cobitis damlae (Cobitidae) in Turkey is probably not a subterranean fish].

 The Aach Spring is the resurgence for the major Danube-Aach hydrological system (Hötzl 1996).
 It is a major phreatic conduit with no vadose passage and no significant dry passages.
 It has been explored for a distance of 600m, to a maximum depth of 40m, to where the passage is blocked with breakdown.
 The nearest sinks are c.
 12km distant and the catchment is of c.
 250km2.
 There is clearly a great deal of habitat space within the Danube-Aach System.
 The nature of the known habitat can be seen in this film.
 The large catchment, and especially the major inputs from the Danube sinks, will ensure a good food supply for the fishes even though the known population is a the extreme distal end of the system.

-Genetic analysis using mitochondrial COI markers (Fig. 1D) shows that the cave fishes share markers with surface living Barbatula barbatula from the region and this suggests that the cave fishes are recently evolved.
-However, population genetic analysis using microsatellite markers (Fig. 1E) shows that the cave fishes are genetically isolated from both upstream and downstream populations of B. barbatula.
-They also have reduced genetic variability, a feature they share with other cave fish populations (Sbdordoni, Allegrucci and Cesaroni 2000, 2005).
+Genetic analysis using mitochondrial COI markers shows that the cave fishes share markers with surface living Barbatula barbatula from the region and this suggests that the cave fishes are recently evolved.
+However, population genetic analysis using microsatellite markers shows that the cave fishes are genetically isolated from both upstream and downstream populations of B. barbatula.
+They also have reduced genetic variability, a feature they share with other cave fish populations (Sbdordoni, Allegrucci and Cesaroni 2000, 2005, 2012, 2019).
 Genetically isolated populations are species, by both the Evolutionary Species Concept and the Phylogenetic Species Concept, and this animal should be described as a new species.
 Recent glacial activity in the area suggests that the cave fishes have evolved post-glacially in perhaps as little as 20000 years though this requires further evidence for certainty.

 This population is probably completely isolated and may be the only one.
 It may merit VU D2, at least, if there are any threats.